Topic: Windows 10 End-of-Support

 • Donate, recycle, or sell the PC

-If ou can donate your PC to thrift stores like Goodwill or even charity thrift stores, or sell it on eBay, Mercari, etc for some money.
+You can donate your PC to thrift stores like Goodwill or even charity thrift stores, or sell it on eBay, Mercari, etc for some money.

 But first, before donating or selling, it's best to: